UniMath/agda-unimath/src/linear-algebra/linear-independence-left-modules-rings.lagda.md

   tuple-linearly-independent-tuple = pr1 vectors
 ```

-### The condition of a subset being linearly independent
+### The condition on a subset of being linearly independent

 ```agda
 module _